After night of confusion, missile that struck Poland now reported to be Ukrainian

 US President Joe Biden, who is in Bali, Indonesia, for a G20 summit, said that it was “unlikely that [the missile] was fired from Russia, but we’ll see.”

-G20 leaders held emergency talks over the missile strike.
+G20 leaders held emergency talks over the missile strike on Tuesday.
+Nato's council is to hold emergency talks on the incident on Wednesday at the request of Poland.

 Polish authorities said on November 15 that they were investigating the incident and have not commented on the latest information coming out of U.S. services as of this morning.